 - the minimum weekly hours that may be offered to the agency worker during an assignment (which must not be less than one hour).

 During the periods between assignments, the temporary work agency must pay the agency worker no less than the national minimum wage and at least 50% of the rate of pay for the previous assignment.
 This is calculated using a reference period of the 12 weeks immediately preceding the end of the previous assignment, or the period of the assignment if that was less than 12 weeks.
-The temporary work agency must take reasonable steps to obtain suitable employment for the agency worker and pay him or her for at least four calendar weeks between assignments before it can terminate the contract.
+The temporary work agency must take reasonable steps to obtain suitable employment for the agency worker and pay them for at least four calendar weeks between assignments before it can terminate the contract.